-Because of their effect on the EU single market, EU Import controls are directly applicable in all EU member states and do not require additional national legislation to implement.
-They are imposed when the EU needs to implement a measure agreed within the EU or internationally (for example, a UN Security Council resolution), or to implement an EU trade policy decision.
+Because of their effect on the EU single market, EU import controls are directly applicable in all EU member states, so further national legislation is not needed.
+They are imposed when the EU needs to carry out a measure agreed within the EU or internationally (for example, a UN Security Council resolution), or to carry out an EU trade policy decision.

 Import controls can be imposed as a result of international obligations, such as UN Security Council resolutions.
 As these affect the functioning of the EU single market, their introduction is usually by EU regulation and directly applicable in all EU member states.
 Occasionally, they may be implemented as national measures where the OGIL is amended.

 Sanctions against a particular country often include a range of measures including export and financial controls.
 For further information on current sanctions, please consult the Foreign and Commonwealth Office (FCO), HM Treasury, or the Export Control Organisation (ECO).